 - · Safety razor (classic DE): durable, low cost per blade, often less irritation.
 Ideal for sensitive skin.
 See all razors.

 - · Cartridge/multi-blade: quick and easy, great for beginners.
-Also see replacement blades.
+See also replacement blades.

-- · Straight razor: maximum control and tradition; requires technique.
+- · Straight razor (open razor): maximum control and tradition; requires technique.
 Discover the range.

-Tip: replace blades in time – a dull blade causes irritation and cuts faster.
+Tip: replace blades in time — a dull blade causes irritation and nicks faster.
 Shop blades.

 2) Shaving soap vs. shaving cream: protection and glide